pittpv/aztec-monitoring-script/en/README.md

 ## ⚠️ Important

-This script is not an official product of Aztec Protocol and is provided "as is".
+This script is not an official product of Aztec Network and is provided "as is".

 ## 📜 License